oseynnes/swepy/README.md

 # swepy
-A basic user interface to load and analyse shear wave elastography scans.
+A basic user interface to load and analyse shear wave elastography cineloop files.